Unravelling the mass spectrum of destroyed dwarf galaxies with the metallicity distribution function: Discussion

 \subsection{Future prospects}

-The MDF modeling procedure we have outlined in this work has compelling potential when applied to future spectroscopic datasets.
+The MDF modelling procedure we have outlined in this work has compelling potential when applied to future spectroscopic data sets.
 In particular, the availability of much larger numbers of stars with metallicity measurements will allow us to probe to lower dwarf mass scales, and potentially constrain the number of destroyed ultra-faint dwarfs.
-These latter measurements would not only inform us about the low mass accretion history of galaxies but could also be used to constrain small-scale galaxy formation and the nature of dark matter \citep{deason2022}.
+These latter measurements would not only inform us about the low-mass accretion history of galaxies but could also be used to constrain small-scale galaxy formation and the nature of dark matter \citep{deason2022}.

 Here, we use toy models to estimate the sample sizes needed to probe down to the ultra-faint mass scale ($M_V \gtrsim -8$).
 Note here we focus on the \textit{ideal} case and ignore the potential caveats discussed in the previous sub-section and elsewhere.
 We generate Gaussian MDFs that follow the \cite{kirby2011} mass-metallicity relation, with varying sample sizes.
 We consider two example cases, one similar to a classical dwarf galaxy ($M_V= -13.5$), and another akin to a Galactic stellar halo with one main progenitor ($M_V=-17.5$).
 For each case, we generate the central MDFs with no lower mass progenitors, or with an additional $N=10-50$ low luminosity systems ($M_V=-7.5$).
 The results of this exercise are shown in Figs. \ref{fig:fake_dwarfs} and \ref{fig:fake_MW}.